This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Making Baked Rigatoni Pasta

 You cook the meat and onions and sauce all in the same pan.
-Saves for easy cleanup.
+It makes cleanup a breeze!
+Baked rigatoni is the easy weeknight dinner you’ve been looking for.

 - Prep: Preheat oven to 350 degrees.
 Spray 9×13 inch baking dish and set aside.
 In a large pot bring water to a boil and cook the rigatoni according to package directions.

-- Saute: In a medium sized saucepan over medium high heat add the olive oil, onions and garlic.
+- Saute Vegetables: In a medium sized saucepan over medium high heat add the olive oil, onions and garlic.
 Saute until tender.

-- Sauce: Add in the Italian seasoning, salt and pepper to taste, and marinara sauce.
+- Simmer the Sauce: Add in the Italian seasoning, salt and pepper to taste, and marinara sauce.
 Reduce heat and let simmer.

-- Pasta: Drain the pasta and return to the large pot.
+- Drain Pasta: Drain the pasta and then return to the large pot.
 Add the meat sauce to the pot and stir until combined.

 - Layer: Spread half of the pasta in the bottom of your 9×13 inch dish.
-Layer with half of the pasta.
+Then layer with half of the pasta.

-- Add: Layer with half of the cheeses.
+- Repeat: Layer with half of the cheeses.
 Repeat with remaining pasta and cheese.

 Tips For The Best Baked Rigatoni

-Rigatoni is simple and basic, but you can make it amazing with a few tips.
+Rigatoni is a simple dish, but you can jazz it up with these few simple tips.

 - Noodles: Rigatoni is the noodle of choice for this casserole, but you can use other noodles in a pinch.
 Try to use similar type of noodle.
 For example rotini, penne, fusilli or large shell pasta.
 Whichever noodle you use cook the noodles al dente.
 This helps the noodles absorb the sauce.